 - Watching TV endlessly

 - Thoughts that you’re extremely lazy (AKA no energy to cook/clean anything)

-- Anxiety about others seeing me out in public (what if I am a bad mom?
+- Anxiety about others seeing me out in public (what if I get judged for giving my kid something with food coloring or gluten?
 I should be in better shape by now look at her.)

-- Negative or harmful thoughts about myself as a mother (I am not worth being missed I should disappear, I’m not a good wife or mom)
+- Negative or harmful thoughts about myself as a mother ( I’m not a good wife or mom, I am so lazy, I am not worth being missed I should disappear, how/why am I even doing this?)

-- Negative or harmful thoughts about my baby (I shouldn’t have another _________, I should just put him up for adoption, I could just drop you down the stairs…)
+- Negative or harmful thoughts about my baby (I shouldn’t have another I can’t even take care of this one, I should just put him up for adoption, I could just drop you…)